paperai/pdfanno/README.md

 # PDFAnno
 PDFAnno is a browser-based linguistic annotation tool for PDF documents.
-It offers functions for annotating labels and relations on PDF.
+It offers functions for annotating PDF with labels and relations.
-For natural language processing, it is suitable for annotating named entity spans, dependency relation, and coreference chain.
+For natural language processing, it is suitable for annotation with named entity spans, dependency relation, and coreference chain.

 [Online Demo](https://paperai.github.io/pdfanno/) (version 0.2)
 **It is highly recommended to use the latest version of Google Chrome.**